View as PDF

 Main entrance faces: East

-1) Comment - Structures built prior to the mid 1980s may contain lead and/or asbestos.
+2) Comment - Structures built prior to the mid 1980s may contain lead and/or asbestos.
 Lead is commonly found in paint and in some plumbing components.
 The EPA does not recognize newer coats of paint as encapsulating older coats of lead-based paint.
 Asbestos is commonly found in various building materials such as insulation, siding, and/or floor and ceiling tiles.
 Laws were passed in 1978 to prohibit usage of lead and asbestos, but stocks of materials containing these substances remained in use for a number of years thereafter.
 Both lead and asbestos are known health hazards.
 Evaluating for the presence of lead and/or asbestos is beyond the scope of this inspection.
 Any mention of these materials in this report is made as a courtesy only, and meant to refer the client to a specialist.
 Consult with specialists as necessary, such as industrial hygienists, professional labs and/or abatement specialists for this type of evaluation.
-The inspector may offer testing if accessible and available to do so.
 Typically, this testing is performed by a lab and may take time to receive results.
-Note that additional fees apply for this testing.
-For information on lead, asbestos and other hazardous materials in homes consult with your Home Inspector and visit:
+Note that additional fees apply for this testing and is not a part of the home inspection.

 Limitations: Unless specifically included in the inspection, the following items and any related equipment, controls, electric systems and/or plumbing systems are excluded from this inspection: detached buildings or structures; fences and gates; retaining walls; underground drainage systems, catch basins or concealed sump pumps; swimming pools and related safety equipment, spas, hot tubs or saunas; whether deck, balcony and/or stair membranes are watertight; trees, landscaping, properties of soil, soil stability, erosion and erosion control; ponds, water features, irrigation or yard sprinkler systems; sport courts, playground, recreation or leisure equipment; areas below the exterior structures with less than 3 feet of vertical clearance; invisible fencing; sea walls, docks and boathouses; retractable awnings.
 Any comments made regarding these items are as a courtesy only.